 Improper lane changes are just one of the many behaviors associated with aggressive driving.
 However, an improper lane change could also be caused by carelessness or negligence.
 Sometimes, they are as simple as a driver forgetting to use a turn signal before making a lane change.

 The team at the Morris Bart law firm is here to help you pursue compensation to cover the cost of lost wages, medical bills, and pain and suffering.
-You also never have to worry about expensive retainer fees or upfront costs as our team works on a contingency fee basis only.
+You also never have to worry about expensive retainer fees or upfront costs, as our car accident team works on a contingency fee basis only.
 We never ask for money upfront or for you to pay out of pocket for our help.
-For a free, no-obligation review of your case, contact the Morris Bart law firm today at (337) 446-4571.

 Types of Injuries Caused by Improper Lane Change Accidents